cockroachdb/docs/src/current/molt/molt-fetch.md

 #### Cloud storage

 {{site.data.alerts.callout_success}}
 Only the path specified in `--bucket-path` is used.
 Query parameters, such as credentials, are ignored.
-To authenticate cloud storage, follow the steps in [Setup](#setup).
+To authenticate cloud storage, follow the steps in [Secure cloud storage](#secure-cloud-storage).
 {{site.data.alerts.end}}

 `--bucket-path` specifies that MOLT Fetch should write intermediate files to a path within a [Google Cloud Storage](https://cloud.google.com/storage/docs/buckets) or [Amazon S3](https://aws.amazon.com/s3/) bucket to which you have the necessary permissions.
 For example: